brianmcananey/milestone-1-project/README.md

 ### Information Architecture

-  * The website has a Homepage, then 2 further pages; a Gallery page and a Sign Up page.
+* I used a similar layout to the Love Running example in the Code Institute course as I believed it would suit the layout of my hero image and website as a whole, to fit in a page for the gallery and sign up page.
+The website has a Homepage, then 2 further pages; a Gallery page and a Sign Up page.
   - Homepage - Large hero image showing a view of the area.
 It will also show a selection of restuarants in the area with direct links to their own websites which open in seperate tabs.
 It will also have a section showing what is on in the area and when.
   - Gallery Page - This will show images of different sights of the area, for example, views from the restaurants, local wildlife and upcoming events.
-    - Contact - Same large hero image as the homepage but will also have a form on to sign up to a newsletter/discount codes.
+  - Sign Up - Same large hero image as the homepage but will also have a form on to sign up to a newsletter/discount codes.
 * Most pages feature buttons with 'call to actions' and internal links where appropriate, quickly directing them to relevant information on another page.
 For example, you can access the Sign Up page from the button in the home page.
 This saves repeating information, and helps keep the website clean and concise.

 ### Navigation Bar

 * Each page will have the navbar along the top, allowing the user to easily navigate to the different pages.
 The navbar appears as a horizontal list on desktop, while on mobile the logo/title is above a horizontal navbar list.
+* I have also added an underline to the "active" page and when you hover over the other pages.

 <h2 align="center"><img src="assets/README/navbar-desktop.png"></h2>
 <h2 align="center"><img src="assets/README/navbar-mobile.png"></h2>